Kid & Dog-Friendly Wood Flooring

-Dogwood® densified wood flooring is our revolutionary, patent-pending process that creates hardened wood.
-The result is a 100% pure natural hardwood wood floor that is incredibly resistant to scratches, gouges and dents – and pet nails and accidents.
+If you’re concerned about mixing hardwood flooring with your dog, or kids for that matter, your worries are a thing of the past.
+Introducing Dogwood® — our new, dog-friendly wood floors featuring densified wood.
+Densified wood uses our revolutionary, patent-pending process that creates hardened wood.
+The result is 100% real natural hardwood wood flooring that is incredibly resistant to scratches, gouges, and dents — and pet nails and accidents.

 Water-Resistant Engineered Hardwood

-Dogwood® densified wood flooring delivers water-resistant protection, protecting your hardwood floors from the occasional pet accident for truly pet-friendly flooring.
+Dogwood® densified wood flooring delivers water-resistant protection, protecting your hardwood floors from your dog’s occasional pet accident.
+So you get truly pet-friendly hardwood flooring.

 Mold & Mildew Resistant